There are five stages to releasing a Quest game.

 Announcement

-Now all you have to do is tell people about it, so they will play it.
+Now all you have to do is tell people about it!
+See Publishing for a list of places you can announce your game.